indexsupply/golden-axe/fe/src/static/docs/index.md

 | intN     | decimal string      |
 | uintN    | decimal string      |

 The `rows` field contains a 2-dimensional array where the outer array represents the number of rows in the query's result set and the inner arrays are the columns of data for each row.
-The length of the inner arrays are awlays be equal to the number elements in the `columns` object.
+The length of the inner arrays are always be equal to the number elements in the `columns` object.

 <hr>